jeffkibuule/AFNetworkingErrorHandling/README.md

     }];
 ```

 That's it!
-Hopefully this simplifies your error handling code when using AFNetworking 2.x in your applications.
+Hopefully this simplifies your error handling code when using AFNetworking 2.x in your iOS and OS X apps.